OUR VISION FOR MINNEAPOLIS

 The best policies are those that are created in community.
 Nowhere is that more true than in a neighborhood like the Northside, where we have been systematically shoved aside and divested from.

 We wanted to share a set of principles that will guide my decision making at City Hall, both in developing policy with Northsiders, and in negotiating with Council Members and the mayor.
-Look for us to roll out more context for each principle throughout the campaign.

 OUR VISION FOR ADVANCING RACIAL EQUITY